 Ancient China Sports

-Animal Play as a physical activity became very prominent during the Hans Dynasty and daoyin, which means physical exercise along with breathing, was practiced.
-Auto massage was an effective exercise.
+Animal Play as a physical activity became very prominent during the Hans Dynasty and Daoyin, which means physical exercise along with breathing, was practiced.
+The auto-massage was an effective exercise.
 Archery, Arrow-shooting was also one of the favorite sports of the people in China.
-Wrestling and martial arts also known as Wushu was introduced in China and till date is prominent.
-Coloured pottery, bronzeware, bronze mirrors, chinaware, murals, brick paintings, Yungang grottoes, Dunhuang murals, and paintings of the Tang, Song, Yuan, Ming and Qing Dynasties were ancient sports relics.